SwedbankPay/developer.swedbankpay.com/payments/card/redirect.md

 {% include card-purchase.md %}

-* You need to redirect the payer's browser to that specified URL in the `redirect-authorization` operation so that she can enter the card details in a secure Swedbank Pay environment.
+When you receive the redirect url from Swedbank Pay, you redirect the payer there to complete the payment.
+This ensures that card details and other personal information is entered in a secure environment.
+Swedbank Pay handles all authentication during this phase.

-* Swedbank Pay will handle 3-D Secure authentication when this is required.
-* Swedbank Pay will redirect the payer's browser to - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
-Please note that both a successful and rejected payment reach completion, in contrast to a cancelled payment.
+After an attempted payment, Swedbank Pay will redirect the Payer to one of two specified URLs: `completeUrl` or `cancelUrl`.

+If the payer cancel at any point during payment, he or she will reach the `cancelUrl`.
+If the payment session is followed through completely, the payer will reach the `completeUrl`.

+Important: Both successful and rejected payments are labeled as `completed`.
-* When you detect that the payer reach your `completeUrl`, you need to do a `GET` request to receive the state of the transaction, containing the `paymentID` generated in the first step, to receive the state of the transaction.
+This means that when you reach this point, you need to make sure that the payment has gone through before you let the payer know that the payment was successful.
+You do this by doing a GET request.
+This request has to include the payment Id generated from the initial POST request, so that you can receive the state of the transaction.

+If you have chosen Seamless View, the `completeUrl` and `cancelUrl` will display directly inside the iframe.

 ### General